 Founded in 1751, Georgetown became a nationally designated historic district in 1950 with passage of The Old Georgetown Act.
-This Act protects our village with federal laws including the creation of the Old Georgetown Board, a design advisory committee to the US Commission of Fine Arts.
-Designated a National Historic Landmark in 1967, Georgetown is in the Inventory of Historic Places and the National Register of Historic Places.
+This federal law created the Old Georgetown Board, a design advisory committee to the US Commission of Fine Arts to protect the historic integrity of our neighborhood.
+Designated a National Historic Landmark District in 1967, Georgetown is included in the Inventory of Historic Places and the National Register of Historic Places.

 The Citizens Association of Georgetown (CAG), according to our by-laws, is “dedicated to the restoration, preservation, maintenance, and protection of the historic character and exterior architectural features of buildings and historic sites and landmarks in the area in the District of Columbia defined as the old Georgetown district and the streets immediately facing that district.”

-	• Communicates our work regularly to CAG members through membership meetings and the CAG newsletter and website, www.cagtown.org.
+- Communicates our work regularly to CAG members through membership meetings and the CAG newsletter and website.

 CAG’s Historic Preservation Guide

 What every Georgetowner wants and needs to know about historic preservation is now summarized in a helpful brochure: A Guide to Historic Preservation Work in Georgetown.

 The Guide explains the evolution and boundaries of Old Georgetown and presents suggestions about evaluating and respecting historic property, practical information on applying for permits, tips on working with neighbors, and guidance on applicable standards and zoning regulations.

 The Guide to Historic Preservation Work in Georgetown outlines the process of project design approval and the roles of the Historic Preservation Review Board (HPRB), the US Commission of Fine Arts (CFA), the Old Georgetown Board (OGB), and the Advisory Neighborhood Commission (ANC).
 What for many Georgetowners is an alphabet soup is concisely explained and useful links to more detailed information are provided.